madejackson/MillControl/subPages/arduinoWebEditor.md

 - MillControll.ino line 77: ENCODER_BUTTON 9
 - in UI.h line 32: Mill_Button = 12
 - in UI.h line 36: comment out
+- in UI.h line 109 the Relais Pin: (todo)

 ## Config changes for the display
 - depening on i2c or SPI you need to change some values (lines 141 and further).
 The default values should still work.
 If not we proably need to update the U8GLib